Current Federal Political Coordinators (FPCs)

 - Be willing to serve a term that corresponds to the elected term of their assigned official.

-- Become a registered volunteer lobbyist.
+- Register as a volunteer lobbyist (non-compensated) with the New Mexico Secretary of State.
 New Mexico law requires all persons attempting to influence legislation on behalf of an organization to register.
 The New Mexico Association of REALTORS® will provide SPCs with the proper applications and will submit the applications on behalf of the applicants to the New Mexico Secretary of State’s office.

 - Advocate on Behalf of all REALTORS® and the New Mexico Association of REALTORS® — NMAR takes a non-partisan approach to moving forward legislation that is of benefit and value to all REALTORS®.
 SPCs must be prepared to remain neutral on the issues, removing their personal bias on the issues to advocate on behalf of the New Mexico Association of REALTORS®-supported issues 100% of the time.